jackonelli/posterior_linearisation_smoothing/README.md

 ### Data

-Results first achieved for the paper "Paper link" can be reproduced by running the corresponding script in the `exp` sub-dir.
+Results published in the the paper can be reproduced by running the corresponding script in the `exp` sub-dir.
 Using a fixed seed will guarantee exactly replicated data and conditions.

 For previous results that this code reproduces a fixed seed is not possible (the previous papers' experiments are exclusively implemented in matlab).
 For them the actual data used in those trials are included in this repo (the `data` sub-dir).

 ## Test coverage